-Each PDF file you open in PDF-Suite has a few document properties that can be updated.
+Each PDF file you open in PDF Suite has a few document properties that can be updated.
 You can access them with the following steps:

 - Click on the FILE button.

-In the Properties section you’ll find a few options.
+In the Properties section, you’ll find a few options:

-In this category you can edit the metadata for your file.
+In this category, you can edit the metadata for your file.
 You’ll also be able to review some key information about your file.

-You can add a Title, update the Author, create a Subject for your file and set any relevant Keywords.
+You can add a Title, update the Author, create a Subject for your file, and set any relevant Keywords.
 This will help you archive your file while making it easier to search for when you need it.

-- Click into one of the fields.
+- Click on one of the fields.

 - Type in the information.